OOI-RCA-APL/ceres/docs/components.md

 ## Records

 Components own three types of _record_ data which are persisted in the project database.
 These record types are _messages_, _alerts_ and _log entries_.
-All records include an `id`, `address` and `timestamp`.

-_Records are written to the database asyncronously in buffered batches, so they may not be immediately available after being emitted._
+_Records are usually written to the database asyncronously in buffered batches, so they may not be immediately available after being emitted._

 ### Messages